pasquale90/pi-loop-console/files/info/future_work.md

 ## Upgrades

 - [ ] add a drum transcription tool
-- [ ] integrate Piloop in a box case.
+- [ ] integrate PiLoop in a box case.
 - [ ] transfer application into a new microcontroller (i.e. stm32 or nvidia-jetson module)

 ## Ambition
-Make Piloop a fully-equipped loop station console.
+Make PiLoop a fully-equipped loop station console.

 ## Milestones achieved
 - [x] multi-threading